 If you would like to speak to our Customer Requests Team, please call 1800 771 434 during business hours.

 Did you know, plants and trees are one of the main causes of fires and faults around powerlines?
 That’s why it’s important vegetation is always at a safe clearance from lines.

 If you’ve requested the installation of a powerline extension to your property, or already have one, it’s your responsibility to keep them clear.

-Keeping your private overhead electric line (or POEL) clear of vegetation is not included in any Connection Contract you may have entered with us.
+Keeping your POEL clear of vegetation is not included in any Connection Contract you may have entered with us.
 This means any tree clearing, stump or debris removal required along the route of a proposed powerline will be at your own expense.

 You will need to check the line annually to ensure clearances are being maintained and arrange trimming or cutting when vegetation becomes overgrown.

 When this work is complete, then please submit the following forms to confirm your compliance with vegetation management obligations.